mongodb/laravel-mongodb/README.md

         return $collection->find();
     });

-Or you can access the internal object directly:
+Or you can access the internal MongoCollection object directly:

     User::raw()->find();

+The MongoClient and MongoDB objects can be accessed like this:

+    $client = DB::getMongoClient();
+    $db = DB::getMongoDB();

 ### MongoDB specific operations